 Please take note of the following: When parking along the street, your car must be facing the direction of the traffic, do not block mailboxes or driveways, read the signs that are posted along the street and do not park in a no parking zone.
 Police do take notice of these violations.
-Please be courteous to the residents and businesses around Bartlett Elementary when considering where to park.
+Please be courteous to the residents of Maple Avenue and Smith Road when considering where to park.